jbx-protocol/juice-docs/docs/dao/jbx.md

 To be clear:

 - There are no fees when projects receive payments.
-- There are no fees on redemptions if the redemption rate is 100%.
+- There are no fees on redemptions if the cash out tax rate is 0%.
 - There are no fees on payouts to other Juicebox projects.

-These fees are used to buy $JBX on Uniswap.
-The project owner paying the fee gets 50% of the $JBX, and the rest goes to JuiceboxDAO (governed by $JBX holders).
-If the project owner immediately sells that $JBX, it's as if they paid a ~1.25% fee.
-In practice, project owners usually hold onto their $JBX and influence [JuiceboxDAO governance](/dao/process/) while participating in the protocol's economic growth.
+These fees are used to buy $JBX on Uniswap, or feed the $NANA revnet.
+The project owner paying the fee gets 50% of the $JBX, or 38% of the $NANA, and the rest goes to JuiceboxDAO (governed by $JBX holders).

 The fee is fixed at 2.5%.
 The Juicebox protocol itself has very minimal global governance, which you can learn about [here](https://docs.juicebox.money/v4/learn/administration/).